kooparse/zalgebra/README.md

 left | Shorthand for `(-1, 0, 0)` (only for vec3)
 forward | Shorthand for `(0, 0, 1)` (only for vec3)
 back | Shorthand for `(0, 0, -1)` (only for vec3)
-get_angle | Return angle in degrees between two vectors (only for vec2 and vec3) length | Return the magnitude of the current vector norm | Construct a new normalized vector based on the given one
+to_array | Return an array of same size. get_angle | Return angle in degrees between two vectors (only for vec2 and vec3) length | Return the magnitude of the current vector norm | Construct a new normalized vector based on the given one